BlastOffProductions/AppleTree/README.md

 ### How it works
-Apple Tree lets you select apps from the application folder or by dragging and dropping the app into the drop box.
+Apple Tree lets you select apps from the application folder or by dragging and dropping an app into the drop box.
 It then lets you creates a .txt file with the tree structure, its that simple!

 ### Example
 ```